erichVK5/SpiralInductorFootprintGenerator/README.md

 The utility now calculates distributed capacitance and inductance for the inductor, as well as the resulting self resonant frequency, assuming an FR4 substrate and 35 micron (1 oz / ft^2) copper.

+The utility also calculates DC resistance for 35 and 70 micron track thicknesses.

 Building:

 download SpiralInductorFootprintGenerator.java to a working directory